Recording is Rare

 In 2011, the PA State Senate Judiciary Committee – Joint State Government Commission to Study Wrongful Convictions, consisting of members appointed by the House and Senate, suggested in a report that:

 Statutes should require custodial interrogations to be electronically recorded with a coextensive wiretap exception for law enforcement.

 “Across the country, law enforcement agencies have shifted to requiring recordings of interrogations, yet Pennsylvania agencies have largely remained as outliers,” adds Bluestine.
 “A consistent requirement that interrogations be electronically recorded is needed.
 Given the variation in existing policies and how few agencies have detailed policies to guide the conduct of custodial interrogations, we suggest a model interrogation policy is needed for Pennsylvania similar to what other states have provided.”

-The research team also included Dr. Rachel Greenspan, formerly a fellow of the Quattrone Center and currently an Assistant Professor in the Department of Criminal Justice and Legal Studies at the University of Mississippi; Dr. Adele Quigley-McBride, a post-doctoral fellow at the Wilson Center; and Sydney LaPine, a current Duke undergraduate student.
-Drs.
-Greenspan and Quigley-McBride led the research team in obtaining and coding the policies evaluated in this project.”
+The research team included: Marissa Bluestine, an Assistant Director of the Quattrone Center for the Fair Administration of Justice at the University of Pennsylvania Carey Law School, Brandon Garrett, the L. Neil Williams Professor of Law, at Duke University School of Law and the faculty director of the Wilson Center for Science and Justice at Duke Law, Dr. Rachel Greenspan, formerly a fellow of the Quattrone Center and currently an Assistant Professor in the Department of Criminal Justice and Legal Studies at the University of Mississippi, Dr. Adele Quigley-McBride, a post-doctoral fellow at the Wilson Center, and Sydney LaPine, a current Duke undergraduate student.